-Usually, reading any error codes on a car or truck onboard computer will point the cylinder.
+Usually, reading any error codes on a car or truck onboard computer will point to the cylinder.

 Another method is to use a Spark Plug tool on each spark plug to see if there is a spark.

-Going one-by-one to ech spark plug will show which spark plugs are not firing.
+Going one by one to each spark plug will show which spark plugs are not firing.